 If you’re pregnant and have varicose veins, your healthcare professional should explain how your pregnancy affects varicose veins.
 They may give you compression stockings to wear.
 Other treatment for varicose veins are not recommended during your pregnancy.

-Healthcare advice for varicose veins
+Lifestyle advice for people experiencing varicose veins

 Making healthy changes to your lifestyle can help ease the symptoms of varicose veins: